-Allan S. Jaffe MDProfessor of Medicine, Cardiovascular Division; Professor and Chair, Division of Clinical Core Laboratory Services, Department of Laboratory Medicine and Pathology, Mayo Clinic, Rochester, Minnesota
+Allan S. Jaffe MDProfessor of Medicine, Professor of Laboratory Medicine and Pathology, and Wayne and Kathryn Presiel Professor of Cardiovascular Disease Research, Mayo Clinic, Rochester, Minnesota

 Dr. Allan Jaffe is a graduate of the University of Maryland School of Medicine.
 He received his house staff and Cardiology training at Washington University and continued there for 22 years rising to the rank of Professor of Medicine and Director of the Coronary Care Unit.
 He then moved to the State University of New York where he was Chair of the Cardiovascular Division, Associate Chair of Medicine for Academic Affairs, and Professor of Medicine.
 After four years he moved to the Mayo Clinic where he is presently Professor of Medicine in the Cardiovascular Division and Professor and Chair of the Division of Core Clinical Laboratory Services in the Department of Laboratory Medicine and Pathology.
 He is a noted authority on biomarkers of cardiac injury, inflammation, hemodynamic disturbance, and coagulation and particularly their clinical utility.
 He has published a large number of original manuscripts, book chapters, reviews, and sits on most of the prestigious editorial boards and guideline committees in the Cardiology and Clinical Chemistry communities.

 Disclosure: Dr. Jaffe has, or presently consults for most of the major diagnostic companies.

 Dr. Jaffe has or presently consults for most of the major diagnostic companies, including the ones responsible for the assay results in the paper being reviewed (see below).

 Direct Comparison of Four Very Early Rule-Out Strategies for Acute Myocardial Infarction Using High-Sensitivity Cardiac Troponin I